Home Home Speakers Speaker Selector Switch Summary

 Speaker Selector Switch Summary

 Speaker selector switches are the most common item bought from Amazon through this website (with over 1000 units sold).
 Therefore I thought it is high time to look a little deeper at the different speaker selectors and the features available.
-I also present a table (or 3) outlining the models, features, price and popularity of what readers have bought.
+I also present a table (or 3) outlining the models, features and price of what is available through Amazon.

 The main reason speaker selectors are used is to distribute sound to multiple speakers while protecting the amplifier from too much load (due to too many speakers).